Daniel Ortega, Program Coordinator

 Victor Pamatz, Program Assistant

-As the program assistant of the Trellis Center, Victor supports our participants and staff in all aspects of the program.
-Victor grew up in Michoacan, Mexico before moving to Washington in 2001.
-After graduating from Brewster High School, Victor continued his education at Wenatchee Valley College where he got an Associates in Arts and Science at Wenatchee Valley College.
-After completing his Associates, Victor transferred to Central Washington University, where he is currently finishing up his Bachelor’s in Psychology, Sociology, as well as a minor in Spanish.
-Victor came to Trellis via an internship and a interest in working with and helping others.
+As a program assistant of the Trellis Center, Victor supports our participants and staff in all aspects of the program.
+Victor grew up in Michoacán, Mexico before moving to Washington in 2001.
+After graduating from Brewster High School, Victor continued his education at Wenatchee Valley College where he got Associates in Arts and Science at Wenatchee Valley College.
+After completing his Associates, Victor transferred to Central Washington University, and obtained his Bachelor’s in Psychology, Sociology, as well as a minor in Spanish.
+Victor came to Trellis via an internship and an interest in working with and helping others.
 While doing his internship at Trellis, Victor discovered a passion for working with those with developmental disabilities and helping them develop social and work-related skills needed for maintaining employment.

 As a program assistant at the Trellis Center, Anabel supports our participants and staff in all aspects of the program.
 Anabel grew up in Wapato, WA and got her bachelor degree in Social Services at Central Washington University in Ellensburg, WA.
 While finishing up her last year at Central, Anabel came to Trellis thru an internship with an interest in expanding her knowledge on working with adults with disabilities.
 Anabel’s oldest brother has a disability, so she grew up watching him learn new skills and overcoming different obstacles independently and with some assistance.
 While doing her internship, Anabel found that she enjoyed and found purpose working with the participants in reaching a level of independence.
 After graduating, Anabel continued to volunteer on her days off which led to her working at the Trellis Center.
 In her free time, she enjoys cooking, playing golf, and playing a variety of board games.